-A physical store was important, they explain “we didn’t start as an online business, we always had the picture of it being a physical shop first because we wanted to provide an experience.
+They explain that a physical store was important: “we didn’t start as an online business; we always had the picture of it being a physical shop first because we wanted to provide an experience.
 We enjoy engaging with customers about how our products are made and traditionally used.
-Having the opportunity to personally source individual products and curating them into a meaningful collection is a joy.
+Having the opportunity to personally source individual products and curate them into a meaningful collection is a joy.
 It is also a unique experience for us as product designers to get direct feedback from customers about the items.
 Besides, the objects are so delicate and subtle that they are best appreciated and observed in person.”

-In terms of the shopping experience in-store, it’s all about letting the customer dictate the flow, Chris explains – “We have a strong belief that you should not ‘sell’ products to customers.
-We let them instead browse and if asked, we will have a conversation for as long as they wish about different products.
+In terms of the shopping experience in-store, it’s all about letting the customer dictate the flow; Chris explains – “We have a strong belief that you should not ‘sell’ products to customers.
+We let them instead browse, and if asked, we will have a conversation about different products for as long as they wish.
 We want the shop to be a relaxing but also informative experience, where you leave with beautiful objects and the knowledge of how it was made and why that matters to you.”